yiisoft/docs/packages.md

 Since 3.0 Yii is divided into several packages.
 Packages that do not depend on Yii itself are names as `yiisoft/something`, packages that depend on Yii are named `yiisoft/yii-something`.

+Packages are named as "Yii Framework *** Extension".

 ## General packages

 | Repository  | Package name  | Description  |